 My previous research experience includes a research assistantship in the M-Sense Research Group, a translational wearable sensors lab, led by Dr. Ryan McGinnis, focusing on developing clinical tools for characterizing biomechanics and gait.
-I also completed a year-long co-op internship at MIT Lincoln Laboratory in the Bioengineering Systems and Technologies Group, where I worked on collaborative projects deepened my expertise in sensor fusion of physiological and biomechanical signals.
+I also completed a year-long co-op internship at MIT Lincoln Laboratory in the Bioengineering Systems and Technologies Group, where I worked on collaborative projects deepening my expertise in sensor fusion of physiological and biomechanical signals.

 weed@stanford.edu